ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 There is nothing wrong with evolving a definition actually definition should evolve but first a clear definition is needed.

-## ISA95
+## ISA-95

 From the interviews, ISA-95 way of structuring the data is very useful.
-Instead of using relational model to using this hierarchical model is more intuitive in the Industrial setting.
+Instead of using relational model, using ISA-95 hierarchical model is more intuitive in the Industrial setting.

 ## MQTT and OPC-UA

 A lot of companies are using OPC-UA since it is widely supported and familiar with the factories.
-The reason for MQTT is given for scalability.
+The given reason for MQTT is scalability.
 But in my opinion, premature optimization is the root of all evil.
-The thesis also concludes.
+The thesis also confirms this.

 > This report concluded that at around 100 connected devices advantages of MQTT will become noticeable.